Skip to main content

 • Inconsistent terminology.
 Calling something an “API key” in one paragraph then “API token” in the next makes it difficult for users to follow along.

 • Product-centric terminology.
 Your users don’t have the full context of your product.
-Use language that users are familiar with.
+Use language that your users are familiar with.

 • Colloquialisms.
 Especially for localization, colloquialisms hurt clarity.